(323) 605-7769

 1. Initial Setup

-First, lie on your back in the supine position (face up) with your shoulder blades placed against the foam rolling device.
+First, lie on your back in the supine position (face up), with your shoulder blades pressed against the foam-rolling device.
 In doing so, the foam roller will be placed horizontally against your upper back.
 Your butt should be on the floor with your knees bent and your feet flat.

 2. How To Begin

-Second, wrap your arms across your chest and around your shoulders, as if you’re giving yourself a hug.
+Second, wrap your arms across your chest and around your shoulders, as if you’re hugging yourself.
 Continue by lifting your hips off the floor.

 3. Foam Rolling Movement

 Third, begin to roll your body back and forth thereby massaging the muscle tissue.
-Avoid rolling too far down the spine and stop at the base of the thoracic spine and beginning of the low back.
-Continue to roll about 6-10 times or until you’ve loosened the tissue.
+Avoid moving too far down the spine and stop at the base of the thoracic spine and the beginning of the low back.
+Continue rolling for 6-10 times, or until you’ve loosened the tissue.

 How to Get More Specific with Trigger Points